 West Phoenix Power Plant

-Owned and operated by Arizona Public Service (APS), the state’s biggest electric utility, the West Phoenix Power Plant is one of the company’s seven natural gas-powered generation plants.
-It has two simple-cycle turbines, three 85 megawatt (MW) combined cycle units, a 120 MW natural gas-fired combined cycle unit, a 530 MW natural gas-fired combined cycle unit, a natural gas-fired auxiliary boiler, and three steam-generating units.
+Owned and operated by Arizona Public Service (APS), the state’s biggest electric utility, the West Phoenix Power Plant was one of the company’s seven natural gas-powered generation plants.

-Furthermore, because asbestos is a fibrous material, it was often woven into fabrics as a flame retardant or into electrical cloth to protect workers from electrical shocks at work.
-Accordingly, power plant employees were constantly exposed to asbestos which could be unknowingly inhaled or swallowed simply by breathing airborne fibers.
+Power plant employees were often exposed to asbestos which could be unknowingly inhaled or swallowed simply by breathing airborne fibers.
 Many of these workers have been diagnosed with mesothelioma and other diseases linked to asbestos exposure that occurred decades earlier.

 Other Locations in Phoenix Associated With Asbestos Exposure